adrnp/maker-of-decisions/README.md

         git submodule init
         git submodule update

+Once downloaded, you will need to run `cmake` before being able to make the project.
+To do so, run the following commands:

+		cd build
+		cmake ..

-Then you should be ready to make, which can be done simply with:
+Then (in the same directory) you should be ready to make, which can be done simply with:

         make

+Note that with this new file structure, the executible is in the build folder!
+This is untested and may cause problems!

 ## Branches ##
 There are currently 3 active branches for MOD.